WeiB Schwarz Comprehensive Manual (Version 1.98, revised as of 11/11/2022)

-10.13.1 Resonate is a keyword that indicates an ability whose cost includes revealing a specific card in your hand.
+10.13.1 Resonance is a keyword that indicates an ability whose cost includes revealing a specific card in your hand.
 It itself is not an ability nor does it have an effect on its own.

-10.14.1 Force is the keyword that means an ability with "At the start of your Climax Phase, you may pay cost.
+10.14.1 Force is a keyword that means an ability with "At the start of your Climax Phase, you may pay cost.
 If so, choose 2 specified opponent's Characters, then Stand and Swap them".
 It itself is not an ability nor does it have an effect on its own

 10.14.2 Abilities that have the text "(Ability Icon) Force (Text)" are all abilities that have the keyword Force.

 10.14.3 "When you use Force" means "When the cost of an ability with the keyword Force has been paid".